dalesgit/logseq/pages/Lydia.md

 - Very much older boyfriend
 	- He has 2 children.
 Out of the house and 5 year old.
+Youngest is "Ezra".
 	- Former soldier.
 Now?
 - Not teaching.
 Administrator at Autism clinic .
 - She's happy.